-- Non-Budgeted Competitive Procurement; or - Non-Competitive Procurement (including budgeted and non-budgeted)
+- Non-Budgeted Competitive Procurement; or - Non-Competitive/Single Source Procurement (including budgeted and non-budgeted)

-The Approval Authority at the Requisition and Commitment stages must be one level higher than budgeted competitive procurements (e.g. a non-budgeted competitive procurement valued at \$90K requires Requisition and Commitment approval from the Chief Executive Officer).
+Note: The Approval Authority at the Requisition and Commitment stages must be one level higher than budgeted competitive procurements (e.g. a non-budgeted competitive procurement valued at \$90K requires Requisition and Commitment approval from the Chief Executive Officer).

-Where the Director of Finance is required to sign agreements for procurements made within their own department (e.g., for IT goods and services); a secondary Director (other than Finance) is required to sign agreements.
+Note: Where the Director of Finance is required to sign agreements for procurements made within their own department (e.g., for IT goods and services); a secondary Director (other than Finance) and/or the CEO is required to sign agreements.